ryanmerolle/netcfgbu/docs/plugins.md

 ## Implementing Plugins

 Firstly to use `netcfgbu` a `plugins` directory needs to be identified within the `netcfgbu` configuration file or by using the environment variables.
-Please see [environment_variables](environment_variables.md) and [configuration-file](configuration-file.md) for the specifics.
+Please see [environment_variables](environment_variables.md) and [configuration-file] (configuration-file.md) for the specifics.

 Within the `plugins` directory Python files can be created which subclass the `netcfgbu` Plugin class like so...